backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/SOA Extra Notes.md

 - For an ALB *one target can be associated with multiple target groups*.
 - We can use `resource import` to import existing resources and bring it under the control of CloudFormation.
 - **S3** is the only service for an *in-place switch from unencrypted to encrypted without impacting existing operations*.
+- You can *create a dashboard in CloudWatch* to display custom metrics.
+	- To do this you simply *create a dashboard*, *add a widget*, and *choose the metrics* from the custom namespace.

+> [!question]- A company uses AWS Organisations to manage several AWS accounts.
+A department in the company requires a new AWS account.
+A SysOps Administrator must create the new account and *configure user-defined cost allocation tags*.
+What should the Administrator do to enable user-defined cost allocation tags?
+> Use the *Tag Editor in the new account to create the new user-defined tags*, then use the *Billing and Cost Management console* in the **payer account** to mark the tags as cost allocation tags.

+- We can get *503 from S3 hosted website* if the request rate is very high.
+- *CloudTrail* can be used to **see the results of the API calls**.

+> [!question]- A security team has identified an attack on web applications running on Amazon EC2.
+The attack uses malformed HTTP headers.
+Which AWS service or feature can be used to prevent this type of attack from reaching the EC2 instances?
+> Application Load Balancer (ALB)
+> ---
+> - An application load balancer will **block malformed requests** that do not meet the HTTP specification with a *HTTP 400: Bad request error*.
+An ALB can be placed in front of the EC2 web applications and this will prevent the attack from reaching the instances.
+> - The ALB attribute *Drop Invalid Header Fields* setting can be used to control if invalid header fields are removed by the load balancer.

+> [!question]- An Amazon EC2 instance was launched from a *Microsoft Windows 2012* AMI and is inaccessible using Remote Desktop Protocol (RDP), or over the network.
+Another instance was deployed using a different AMI but the same configuration options and is functioning normally.
+Which next step should a SysOps Administrator take to *troubleshoot* the problem?
+> Use EC2Rescue to gather operating system log files for analysis
+> ---
+> *EC2Rescue for EC2 Windows is a convenient, straightforward, GUI-based troubleshooting tool* that can be run on your Amazon EC2 Windows Server instances to troubleshoot operating system-level issues and collect advanced logs and configuration files for further analysis.
+EC2Rescue simplifies and expedites the troubleshooting of EC2 Windows instances.